 Over the years, herbs from all over Scotland have been introduced into the Timespan garden which now has more varieties than anywhere else in the country.
 To this herb collection has been added many more indigenous plants so the garden now has a unique set of Scottish native flora.
 The garden is also a rewarding point from which to view birds and wildlife.
 Otters are frequently seen below the Telford Bridge.

-Timespan has developed a Geology Garden with full interpretation, which beautifully complements the existing design and make it easier to understand the natural relationship between the local geology, wildlife and plant life.
+Timespan has developed a Geology Garden with full interpretation, which beautifully complements the existing design and makes it easier to understand the natural relationship between the local geology, wildlife and plant life.

 A GARDEN OF HERBS by Agnes Walker, a botanist at Kelvingrove Museum, Glasgow, was inspired by the author’s first visit to Timespan.
 It is available in the Timespan shop.

 Click on an image to view it larger.
 Roll your cursor over the image to select ‘next’ or ‘previous’ arrows which will allow you to browse the full gallery without leaving this page.

 First conceived in 2005, the garden was the first stage in the refurbishment and development of Timespan into its present form.